sthdsnts/ConsoleColor/README.md

 # ConsoleColor

-Easy to use class for changing the foreground text color of windows console output.
+Easy to use class for changing the foreground text color of Windows console output.

 Tested with MSVC 2013 & 2015 for C++.